Biologics Control Act

 The Biologics Control Act of 1902, also known as the Virus-Toxin Law, was the first law that implemented federal regulations of biological products such as vaccines in the United States.
 It was enacted in response to two incidents involving the deaths of 22 children who had contracted tetanus from contaminated vaccines.
 This law paved the way for further regulation of drug products under the Pure Food and Drug Act of 1906 and the Federal Food, Drug, and Cosmetic Act of 1938.
 Biologics control is now under the supervision of the U.S. Food and Drug Administration (FDA).

 History

-When the large scale production of vaccines and anti-toxin serum began in the late 19th century, the United States had no government regulations on biological products.
-In 1901, a 5-year-old girl died of tetanus in St. Louis, Missouri, after being given a diphtheria anti-toxin.
-Investigations found that the St. Louis Board of Health produced the contaminated anti-toxin using the blood of a horse infected with tetanus.
-While the infected horse, Jim, was killed, the Board of Health continued to use the serum to treat diphtheria.
-It was later discovered that 12 other children had died from the same contaminated anti-toxin serum in St. Louis.
-That same year, nine children in Camden, New Jersey, died from contaminated smallpox vaccines.
-These incidents led the Hygienic Laboratory and the Medical Society of the District of Columbia to propose a law regulating the production of biological products.
-On July 1, 1902, Congress passed the Biologics Control Act.
+When the large scale production of vaccines and anti-toxin serum began in the late 19th century, the United States had no government regulation of biological products.
+During a 1901 outbreak of diphtheria in St. Louis, Missouri, a 5-year-old girl died after being given contaminated diphtheria antitoxin that was produced from blood of an infected horse.
+After the contaminated serum ultimately killed thirteen children, the St. Louis Board of Health's record-keeping failures prompted a national outcry.
+Combined with nine children in Camden, New Jersey, dying from contaminated smallpox vaccines that same year, Congress was prompted by the Hygienic Laboratory and the Medical Society of the District of Columbia to pass the Biologics Control Act on July 1, 1902.